isomerpages/moe-zhonghuasec/_programmes/Zhonghua Signature Programmes/Digital Literacy Programme.md

 Students apply their learning by completing mini projects in small groups after each lesson to consolidate their learning from the programme.
 For example, students use Google Slides to present their work on a given topic.
 They then provide feedback to their peers by commenting on other groups' presentation slides.

-The school promoted student agency by including tasks for students to create self-help videos to help the next batch of students learn.
+The school promotes student agency by including tasks for students to create self-help videos to help other students learn.
 The videos are shared on the school’s social media platforms and NDLP micro-site for students to explore in their free time.
 These “how-to” videos cover usage of the stylus, Google Calendar, and OneNote.

 Application of the digital skills learnt are then infused into the curriculum of various subjects, providing students with opportunities to collaborate with one another to create digital artefacts such as presentations and infographics.